On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Numerical Examples

 As before, figure \ref{fig:LorenzDrift} shows that the variance of the estimate for the drift decreases steadily as $T \to \infty$, while it approaches a minimum value as $\Delta t$ decreases and remains constant after reaching that minimum.
 In terms of the mean error, this example gives the clearest confirmation of the convergence rates demonstrated in Theorems \ref{th:DriftOrd1}, \ref{th:DriftOrd2}, and \ref{th:DriftTrap}.
 The slopes of the plots show that the error with FD-Ord 1 is roughly proportional to $\Delta t$, while the FD-Ord 2 and trapezoidal methods converge at double the rate.
 For small $\Delta t$, the second order methods do not seem to improve, due to the lack of sufficient data to compute the averages to high enough precision.

 To estimate the diffusion, we used a dictionary consisting of all monomials in $\sin(x^1)$, $\sin(x^2)$, and $\sin(x^3)$ up to degree four:

 The error plot in figure \ref{fig:LorenzDiff} provides the most compelling example of the improvements of the higher order methods for estimating the diffusion.
 FD-Ord 1 clearly demonstrates its order one convergence as $\Delta t\to 0$ (Theorem \ref{th:DiffOrd1}), but the error is quite large compared to the other methods.
-Even at our highest sampling frequency, $\Delta t=2\times 10^-4$, we only get slightly accurate results, with an error over 20\%.
+Even at our highest sampling frequency, $\Delta t=2\times 10^{-4}$, we only get slightly accurate results, with an error over 20\%.
 For this system, the drift subtracted method, although still first order, provides great improvements over FD-Ord 1, nearly two orders of magnitude better for most $\Delta t$.
 FD-Ord 2 also demonstrates the second order convergence given in Theorem \ref{th:DiffOrd2}, giving very accurate results for small $\Delta t$.
 Finally, the best performance again comes from the Trapezoidal method, which gives the best performance across all $\Delta t$.
 As expected from Theorem \ref{th:DiffTrap}, we can see that it converges faster than FD-Ord 1, but the convergence rate is not as clear as that of the other methods.

-As for the variance, it decreased for all four methods as $T$ increased and $\Delta t$ decreased, as expected.
-However, the Trapezoidal and drift subtracted methods both showed a substantially lower variance.
+As for the variance, for all four methods it was roughly linear in $1/T$.
+It also decreased linearly with $\Delta_t$ once $\Delta t$ was small enough to give accurate estimates overall.
+However, the Trapezoidal and drift subtracted methods both showed a substantially lower variance for larger $\Delta t$.
 This is likely because the drift tends to dominate the diffusion in this system.
 Both the drift subtracted and trapezoidal methods correct for this, preventing the drift from having an effect on the estimate of the diffusion.